Blog

 1. Pre-plan kits based on sales data to avoid overstocking.

-2. Standardise workstations for repeatable quality.
+2. Standardize workstations for repeatable quality.

 3. Use barcode scanning for SKU accuracy.

-4. Train staff for specialised kitting tasks.
+4. Train staff for specialized kitting tasks.

 5. Integrate WMS (Warehouse Management Systems) to track production in real time.